Juneau-Douglas High School

-In 2019, the school was renamed Juneau-Douglas Yadaa.at Kalé High School to honor the original Tlingit heritage of Juneau.
-The school's name Yadaa.at Kalél, meaning “beautifully adorned face” in the Tlingit language, comes from the name of the mountain facing the school.
-The school's physical address is at 1639 Glacier Avenue, Juneau, AK 99801.
-However, its mailing address, along with the rest of Juneau School District, is 10004 Crazy Horse Dr. Juneau, AK 99801.
+In 2019, the phrase "Yadaa.at Kalé" was appended to the school's name to honor the original Tlingit heritage of Juneau.
+The phrase means "beautifully adorned face" in the Tlingit language, and refers to the name of the mountain which faces the school.

 History and symbols

-The mascot of Juneau-Douglas High School is a fiercely roaring bear, and they compete as the Crimson Bears.
+The mascot of Juneau-Douglas High School is a fiercely roaring bear; the school's teams compete as the Crimson Bears.

 JDHS has undergone extensive renovations, most notably to its main hall.

 Athletics

 The Crimson Bears have seen success and won championships across several sports, including being the state champions in baseball two years in a row in 2002 and 2003, the state champions in boys' cross-country two years in a row in 2004 and 2005, the state softball champions during the 2004–2005 and 2009–2010 seasons, the 2004–2005 boys' track and field state champions, the 2004–2005 boys' swim and diving state champions and the girls' state champions the following year, and the state football champions in the 2005–2006 and 2007–2008 seasons.
 The Crimson Bears finished second overall in the high school state soccer championship in the 2005–2006 season.
 In 2008, the Crimson Bears won state titles in baseball, softball, and boys' soccer.

 In the '06 summer season, the tennis team enjoyed victory in Fairbanks in an Alaska-wide tournament.
 In 2008 the Bears baseball, softball, and boys' soccer programs all won state titles.
 In 2010 both baseball and boys' soccer won state championships, and the boys' soccer team repeated in 2011 for a second straight state championship.
 The women's basketball team beat Wasilla to become the state champions in 2010.
 JDHS women's basketball lost to Wasilla the next year, in 2011, in the state championship game.
 In 2016, the JDHS boys varsity beat Dimond High School for the state title.
-Girls Varsity Soccer won the state title for the 2017–2018 school year, and the JDHS Cross Country team won the state championship for the 2018–2019 season.
+JDHS Girls Varsity Soccer won the state title for the 2017–2018 school year, and the JDHS Cross Country team won the state championship for the 2018–2019 season.

+In November 2017, the Juneau School District voted to merge JDHS's football team with Thunder Mountain High School's, citing travel costs and declining roster numbers.
+In February 2018, students from both schools voted on a nickname for the newly merged team, with "Thunder Bears" winning.
+In March, the nickname caused controversy when an alternate definition of the term was discovered to be a slur for someone "usually of Native American descent" who drank too much alcohol.
+On March 10, the school board voted 5–4 to reject the nickname, ordering the committee to pick a new one.
+The merged football team ultimately entered the 2018–2019 season without a mascot.
+In January 2019, the students choose the "Juneau Huskies" as the new mascot for the merged team.

-JDHS's girls' soccer team won three consecutive state championships, in 2018, 2019, and 2021, where the 2020 season was cancelled due to the COVID-19 pandemic.
+JDHS's girls' soccer team won three consecutive state championships, in 2018, 2019, and 2021, where the 2020 season was canceled due to the COVID-19 pandemic.